-Outreach Activity Date Lessons Learned from the School Community SOT meeting with CIP members May 3, 2023 Reviewed our goals and progress Agreed to continue on our path with new interventions and focus SOT Meeting with CIP Members August 2023 September 2023 October 2023 November 2023 Discussed with the SOT the current goals and we agreed to maintain these goals by moving forward with tutoring, Lexia, Happy Numbers, and Tier 1 instruction/Common Assessments
+Outreach Activity Date Lessons Learned from the School Community SOT Meetings SOT meeting with CIP members May 15, 2024 Reviewed our goals and progress Agreed to continue on our path with new interventions and focus

 School Goals

 The school goals were developed over a series of five events and included opportunities for teachers, parents, and students to share their experience and ideas for improvement.
 The tables on the following pages capture key aspects of the process the CI team engaged in during the creation of this plan.